 Believe it or not, eczema flare-ups can happen on your face and body.
 If you're prone to both, reach for this option, another one of Hayag’s picks.
 “This is a good option for people with eczema because it’s suitable to use on both the face and body and is fragrance-free,” she says.
 She also adds that the petrolatum in the formula is very effective for helping maintain proper skin hydration, a key piece of the eczema-treating puzzle.

-Best for Hands: Skinfix Eczema+ Hand Repair Cream
+Best for Hands: Skinfix Skinfix Eczema Hand Repair Cream

 Yes, eczema on your body is annoying.
-And eczema on your face is unsightly.
-But dealing with eczema on your hands can be a real pain in the you-know-what, given that one, you’re always washing them and two, they’re constantly exposed to the elements.
+But dealing with eczema on your hands can be a real pain in the you-know-what, given that one, you’re always washing them, and two, they’re constantly exposed to the elements.
 That’s why we love that this pulls double-duty, both as a delightfully hydrating hand cream (credit sweet almond oil), but also helps soothe eczema and any other rashes or irritation, thanks to the addition of colloidal oats.

 Best for Flare-Ups: Cortizone-10 Maximum Strength